cataseven/Statistics-Graph-Chart-Card/README.md

 ### 🔄 Dynamic Editor Behavior

 The visual editor adapts in real time based on the current configuration.
-Options that don't apply are completely removed from the UI — not just disabled, but hidden.
-This keeps the editor clean regardless of which chart mode or feature combination you choose.
+Options that don't apply to the current chart mode are hidden — down to the individual toggle, not just whole tabs.
+A heading disappears once every field under it is hidden, and a tab disappears once all of its headings are; a single surviving field keeps its tab.
+If the tab you are on disappears after a chart-mode change, the editor moves you to another tab that is still available.

+**Hiding never changes your configuration** *(v3.32)*.
+Anything you set in YAML for a hidden option is kept and reappears as soon as you switch back to a chart mode that uses it.

+The rule for hiding is deliberately conservative: an option is hidden only where it provably has no effect.
+Anything that reaches the shared data pipeline, the legend, the state row or the tooltip counts as in use and stays visible everywhere — which is why `break_on_null`, `points_per_hour`, `invert` and the colour thresholds show in every mode even though they are not all "drawing" options.

 #### Chart Mode → General Settings